krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/coffee-pull-1.py.md

 # coffee-pull: grab the mug and pull it to the target location
-# def coffee_pull(robot):
+def coffee_pull(robot):
     # Steps:
-    # 1. Place gripper above the handle of the mug
+    #  1. Put gripper around the mug handle
-    # 2. Close the gripper around the handle
+    #  2. Pull the mug towards the target location
-    # 3. Move the gripper to the target location while keeping a firm grip on the mug.
+    # First, align the gripper with the mug handle.
-    if check("the robot's gripper is not above the handle of the mug"): robot.move_gripper("above the handle of the mug")
+    if check("the robot's gripper is not near the mug handle"): robot.move_gripper("near the mug handle", close_gripper=True)
+    # If the gripper is around the mug handle, pull the mug towards the target
+    # location.
-    if check("the robot's gripper is above the handle of the mug and the robot's gripper is open"): robot.move_gripper("around the handle of the mug", close_gripper=True) if check("the robot's gripper is around the handle of the mug and the robot's gripper is not at the target location"): robot.move_gripper("near the target location")
+    if check("the robot's gripper is around the mug handle and not near the target location"): robot.move_gripper("near the target location")